rexshihaoren/RexSNPImputation/README.md

 RexSNPImputation
 ================
-Use IMPUTE2, BEAGLE, and MINIMAC2 to achieve optimal genome imputationn.
+Use IMPUTE2, BEAGLE, and MINIMAC2 to achieve optimal genome imputation.